libraries-fi/kirkanta-api/doc/upgrading.md

 ## CamelCased property names
 Property names are now camelCased instead of snake_cased as a move towards more JS-̬ǫ̸̢̱͎͕͉͕̘͍͈͎̳̏̿̍̾͂̕͝͠r̸̼͍͍͎̮̦͇͚̊͊̔̅͘ḯ̷̡̯̥̦̲̥̰̬̎͊͂̌͜͠͝e̵̠̬̼͛̍̉̌͌̄n̶̨̘͉̩͙̗̼̆̂̈́t̷̜͎͙̞̑̊̉̏̓̀̈́͠͝è̵͉̻̣͈͖̝̗͈̒̓̃̅͗͆͒̆͋̾͑͑̃͝ͅd̸̢̯̜̞̊̃̈́͆͒͘͝ ̷̡͍̠̭͔̅̍͒̌̒̏̄̊͗̐̔̽̚͜͝Ą̴̬̯͓̪͇̻̥͍̲̂̂̅͛̈́͒̽̌̎̚P̷̢͔̭̼͉͍̪̺̲͓̈́̿̈́̅͑̈́̓͘ͅI̷̧̡͈̥̻̩͚̥͙͚͌͒̈̋́͋̀̈̀̏̎̍͘ͅ.̶̬̤̓̂̾̏̋̉̒̉͒́̃͆̊̃̈́

+## Option to have multi-language responses has been removed
+In the previous API it was possible to omit parameter `lang` and have all languages for translatable fields be present in the documents.
+This option has now been removed.
+The reason for this is that it is no more guaranteed that documents themselves even contain all the possible language options anymore.

+Previously all the languages were present regardless of data for them existing or not.
+This resulted in complication in deducing what languages actually were present and some other administrative difficulties.
+From now on librarians will add a language option to a library when they are ready to actually fill in required details as well.

+Further complications arise when nested or referenced documents (e.g. a city inside a library) contain a different set of translations.

+Due to this change, Finnish is now the fallback option in case that `lang` is not explicitly defined.

 ## Result set changes
 The top-level key `items` has been renamed to `result`.
 This same structure now applied to independent